sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 ### Task 6: Connect and save emails and meetings to CRM

+In this task, you will learn how to connect and save emails or meetings to CRM records, ensuring all interactions are logged.

 1. Open the email or meeting you want to save to the CRM, and then open **Copilot for Sales**.

 1. Select **Save** under **Save email to Dynamics 365**.